What Is Reye Syndrome?

-Reye syndrome is an extremely rare but serious illness that can affect the brain and liver.
+Reye syndrome is a rare but serious illness that can affect the brain and liver.
 It's most common in kids who are recovering from a viral infection.

-Reye syndrome is named after Australian pathologist R. Douglas Reye, who first reported it in 1963.
-It's still not well understood, but studies have linked it to the use of aspirin (salicylates) or aspirin products during viral disease.
+It's still not well understood, but studies have linked it to the use of aspirin (salicylates) or aspirin products during illnesses caused by viruses.

-Symptoms can be so mild that they go unnoticed.
-In rare cases, though, Reye syndrome can cause death within hours.
-Because it is a potentially life-threatening disorder, Reye syndrome should be treated as a medical emergency.
+In rare cases, it can cause death within hours.
+Because it can be a life-threatening disorder, Reye syndrome is a medical emergency.

-Early detection and treatment are critical — the chances for a successful recovery are greater when Reye syndrome is treated in its earliest stages.
+Early detection and treatment are critical.
+The chances for a full recovery are best when Reye (pronounced: rye) syndrome is treated in its earliest stages.

 Reye syndrome can start from 1 day to 2 weeks after a viral infection.
-The viral illnesses that lead to it are contagious, but the syndrome itself is not.
+Symptoms include:

 - tiredness or sleepiness